Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 B2B commerce, or business-to-business commerce, is the whole ecosystem of transactions between companies, from manufacturers and wholesalers to distributors, resellers, and retailers.
 It encompasses every process involved when one business sells to another, across both offline and online channels.

-B2B commerce revolves around long-term relationships, bulk ordering, personalized pricing, and tailored workflows.
-It doesn’t just happen online—it spans every touchpoint where businesses interact and conduct transactions.
+B2B commerce is about long-term relationships, bulk ordering, personalized pricing, and tailored workflows.
+It doesn’t just happen online; it spans every touchpoint where businesses interact and conduct transactions.

 1. Offline channels